Limitless Horizons Ixil

 Filipa Lopes

-Capacity-building & Programs Specialist
+Capacity-Building & Program Specialist

 Filipa grew up on the coast of Portugal and is now based in Madrid, Spain.
 She holds a law degree from Nova University in Lisbon, Portugal, and a master’s degree in international law with a specialization in human rights from the University of Maastricht, the Netherlands.
 Filipa started her career at the United Nations Population Fund, the NGO Defence for Children International, and the European Union Office to Hong Kong and Macao and served as the operations and project development coordinator and specialist at Limitless Horizons Ixil for more than three years.
-She currently coordinates a coalition related to the protection of the environment, climate, and human rights and supports the Limitless Horizons Ixil team with program management, capacity-building, monitoring and evaluation, and partnerships as the Capacity-building & Program Specialist.
+She currently coordinates a coalition related to the protection of the environment, climate, and human rights and supports the Limitless Horizons Ixil team with program management, capacity-building, monitoring and evaluation, and partnerships as the Capacity-Building & Program Specialist.

-Fun Fact: Filipa loves being close to nature and dreams about hiking more volcanoes and mountains when she’s back in beautiful Guate!
+Fun fact: Filipa loves being close to nature and dreams about hiking more volcanoes and mountains when she’s back in beautiful Guate!

 Gary Bloom

-Senior Consultant
+Senior Education Consultant

 Gary grew up in Los Angeles, California with his immigrant family, engaging with political and social justice issues at an early age.
 His professional career has centered in Central California, where he has served as a bilingual teacher, school principal, school superintendent, and at the university level.
 Gary has written many professional articles and several books, and is an active consultant and trainer in the United States and beyond.

-Fun Fact: Gary loves the study of paleontology, and has worked with professional paleontologists searching for fossils in California, Florida, South Dakota, Mexico, Colombia, Peru and Argentina.
+Fun fact: Gary loves the study of paleontology, and has worked with professional paleontologists searching for fossils in California, Florida, South Dakota, Mexico, Colombia, Peru, and Argentina.

 Pedro Caba Asicona